internal header

 Latest News

-Your child’s behaviour might have changed and be ‘out of character’, behaviour is your child’s way of trying to telling you how distressed they are.
-They may not be able to verbalise this so they trying to show you.
+Your child’s behaviour might have changed and be ‘out of character’.
+Behaviour is your child’s way of telling you how distressed they are; they may not be able to verbalise this so they are trying to show you.

 Beneath every behaviour there is a feeling,